SirWillance/FoW_Suite_Light/README.md

 ---

+## Commercial Use Policy
+The **Force of Will Suite** is licensed under the MIT License, allowing free modification and distribution, including for commercial purposes, as long as the copyright notice and license are included.
+If you’re using this code commercially, we’d love your support!
+Upgrade to `FoW_Suite_Standard` (€15) or `FoW_Suite_Pro` (€25) for official features, or join my [Twitch stream](https://www.twitch.tv/sirwillance) to help me level up and earn free access via [Discord](https://discord.gg/BHSxf8HB).

+---

 ### Achievement Unlocked: FoW Suite Light Adventurer
 You’ve mastered `FoW_Suite_LIGHT`!
 Keep exploring, contributing, and crafting amazing workflows in ComfyUI with `PromptRefinerLight` and its supporting nodes. 🚀🎮